-As a result of the spinoff from AT&T, NCR has an exceptionally large number of small stockholders.
-Almost 600,000 registered stockholders hold fewer than 10 shares of NCR stock in their record accounts.
-Continuing to maintain accounts for these stockholders will cost NCR over \$2 million per year.
+Issue Solution As a result of the spinoff from AT&T, NCR has an exceptionally large number of small stockholders.
+Over 600,000 registered stockholders hold fewer than 10 shares of NCR stock in their record accounts.
+Continuing to maintain accounts for these stockholders will cost NCR over \$2.5 million per year.
 The Transaction will reduce the number of registered stockholders with small accounts and result in significant cost savings for NCR.
 In many cases it is prohibitively expensive for stockholders with fewer than 10 shares to sell their shares on the open market.

-The Transaction cashes out stockholders with small record accounts without transaction counts without transaction counts such as brokerage fees.
-However, and the stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction cashes out stockholders with small record accounts without transaction can be sufficiently account to the stockholders with small record accounts without transaction can be sufficiently account to the stockholders with small record accounts without transaction can be sufficiently account to the stockholders with small record accounts without transaction can be sufficiently account to the stockholders with small record accounts without transaction can be sufficiently account to the stockholders with the small record accounts with the small re accounts without transaction costs such as brokerage fees.
-However, if these stockholders do not want to cash out their holdings of NCR stock, they may purchase additional shares on the open market to increase their record account to at least 10 shares, or, if applicable, consolidate/transfer their record accounts that are registered with the transfer agent in the same way.
-In addition, if beneficial owners of fewer than 10 shares of stock want to have those shares cashed out in the Transaction, they should instruct their nominee to transfer their shares into a record account far enough in advance so that the shares are registered in their names by May 14, 1999.
+The Transaction cashes out stockholders with small record accounts without transaction costs such as brokerage fees.
+However, if these stockholders do not want to cash-out their holdings of NCR stock, they may purchase additional shares on the open market to increase their record account to at least 10 shares, or, if applicable, consolidate/transfer their record accounts that are registered with the transfer agent in the same way.
+In addition, if beneficial owners of fewer than 10 shares of stock want to have those shares cashed out in the Transaction, they should instruct their nominee to transfer their shares into a record account far enough in advance so that the shares are registered in their names by May [14], 1999.